On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Introduction

 We will refer to $\sigma(H,n)$ as the {\it potential number} or {\it potential function} of $H$.
-As $\sigma(\pi)$ is twice the number of edges in any realization of $\pi$, the Erd\H{o}s-Jacobson-Lehel problem can be viewed as a potential degree sequence relaxation of the Tur\'{a}n problem.
+As $\sigma(\pi)$ is twice the number of edges in any realization of $\pi$, Problem~\ref{problem:potential} can be viewed as a potential degree sequence relaxation of the Tur\'{a}n problem.

 In \cite{EJL}, Erd\H{o}s, Jacobson and Lehel conjectured that $\sigma(K_t,n)=(t-2)(2n-t+1)+2$.
 The cases $t=3,4$ and 5 were proved separately (see respectively \cite{EJL}, \cite{GJL} and \cite{LiSong2}, and \cite{LiXia}), and Li, Song and Luo \cite{LiSongLuo} proved the conjecture true for $t \geq 6$ and $n \geq {{t} \choose{2}}+3$.
 In addition to these results for complete graphs, the value of $\sigma(H,n)$ has been determined exactly for a number of other specific graph families, including complete bipartite graphs \cite{ChenLiYin, LiYin2}, disjoint unions of cliques \cite{F}, and the class of graphs with independence number two \cite{FS} (for a number of additional examples, we refer the reader to the references of \cite{FS}).
 Despite this, relatively little is known in general about the potential function for arbitrary $H$.
 In this paper, we determine $\sigma(H,n)$ asymptotically for all $H$, thereby giving a potentially $H$-graphic sequence analogue to the Erd\H{o}s-Stone-Simonovits Theorem.